Augmented Probability Simulation Methods for Sequential Games: Sequential games with complete information

 \subsection{Monte Carlo simulation for games}

-Simulation based methods for sequential games typically approximate expected utilities using MC and, then, optimize with respect to decision alternatives, first to approximate Attacker's best responses, then to approximate the optimal defense.
-Algorithm \ref{alg:mcmc} reflects a generic MC based approach to solve non-cooperative games where $Q$ and $P$ are the sample sizes required to respectively approximate the expected utilities $\psi_A (d,a)$ and $\psi_D (d,a)$ to the desired precision, as discussed in \ref{ec:mc_conv_adg}. {
+Simulation based methods for sequential games typically approximate expected utilities using MC and, then, optimize with respect to decision alternatives, first to approximate $A$'s best responses, then to approximate the optimal defense.
+Algorithm \ref{alg:mcmc} reflects a generic MC approach to solve sequential defend-attack games when the decision sets $\Acal$ and $\Dcal$ are discrete,\footnote{ In continuous cases, they need to be discretized to solve the problem to the desired precision, see Section \ref{sec:computational_comp}.} where $Q$ and $P$ are the sample sizes required to, respectively, approximate the expected utilities $\psi_A (d,a)$ and $\psi_D (d,a)$ to the desired precision. {